 The key features of a web portal depend on the organization that runs it.

-For companies and organizations, a web portal is useful for distributing work-related information among employees in the most efficient way.
+For companies and organizations, a web portal is used for internal purposes, and helpful for distributing work-related information among employees in the most efficient way.

-True to its name, this type of site produces content for entertainment purposes.
+True to its name, an entertainment website produces content for entertainment purposes.
 The subjects may revolve around celebrity news, movies, or funny images — anything that people find entertaining.

-If you have plenty of ideas for how to amuse people, consider creating an entertainment site to channel your inner entertainer.
+If you have plenty of ideas for how to amuse people, consider creating an entertainment website to channel your inner entertainer.
 The sky is your limit.